APTA's PTA Advanced Proficiency Pathways is the premier program for increasing a PTA's knowledge and skill in a chosen area of physical therapy.

 - Costs of continuing education (varies per participant).

-To participate in the program, you must be an APTA member and a licensed PTA.
+To participate in the program, you must be an APTA member and have a current unrestriced PTA license.

 Prior to enrollment, you must complete the following courses in the APTA Learning Center: